top of page

 What doesn't work when your kids lie to you:

-• punishing - 'your allowance is gone for 2 weeks!'
+• Punishing - 'your allowance/phone is gone for 2 weeks!'

-But you also don't want to "let your kids off the hook" when they lie either.
-Brene Brown says how crucial accountability is for growth and resilience.
+However, you also don't want to "let your kids off the hook" when they lie either.
+Brené Brown says how crucial accountability is for growth and resilience.

 No wonder lying is so tricky for parents and their kids.